 - Are you having any problems with your period, such as pain or heavy bleeding?

-> - Do you have any worrisome discharge, sores, itchiness or discomfort in the vaginal area?
+- Do you have any unusual vaginal discharge, or sores, itchiness, or discomfort in the vaginal area?

-> - Do you think you could be pregnant?
+- Do you think you could be pregnant?

 Her answers can help the doctor decide which tests to run and what issues to discuss.
 Tell her it's important to answer truthfully, even though she might feel uncomfortable.
 Remind her that the doctor or nurse has discussed these things many times before and will not share the information with anyone else.